 Bury Pots

-The best way to protect outdoor plants that grow in pots is to bring them in when the weatherperson predicts frost and freeze conditions.
-If this isn’t possible, though, the Manitoba Co-operator suggests that you bury the pots up to the rim and cover everything with a thick layer of mulch.
-This is because if you leave the pot as is, freeze will enter the soil from all sides.
+The best way to protect outdoor plants that grow in pots is to bring them inside when the weatherperson predicts frost and freeze conditions.
+If this isn’t possible, though, the Manitoba Co-operator suggests burying the pots up to the rim and covering everything with a thick layer of mulch.
+The reason?
+If you leave the pot as is, freeze will enter the soil from all sides.

 Use Cardboard Boxes